 The MRP is the amount of principal repayment being made by the Council in the financial year and is the sum charged to the revenue accounts (General Fund and HRA).
 The MRP policy is discussed in detail in sections 1.30 to 1.37.

 1.18 Other repayments of debt

 This heading covers the debt transferred to the Council in 1974 with the repayment amount equal to the amount of debt repaid by the transferring authorities.
-This heading also covers the repayment of car loans which are the principal repayments received from employees with car loans.
-There will be only 1 outstanding car loan at 1 April 2015.

 1.19 Repayment of Allowable Debt